eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/6-contract-negotiation.md

 ```

 This request (holding the previously returned `contractNegotiationId` in its path) returns details on the negotiation
-that will first look like this:
+that will look like this:

 ```json
 {